 You must also stay on the lookout for bigger cracks in the sidewalk so as not to catch a wheel – even if you’re running big soft wheels.

 Tip #3: respect traffic lights and stop signs

 This one applies to when you’re riding in car traffic.
 It may sound obvious, but when longboarding in the city you may at times be tempted to run traffic lights and stop signs – being only a pedestrian on wheels!
-Riding safe requires respecting traffic rules, there are enough hazards without adding the risk of collision at intersections.
+Riding safely requires respecting traffic rules, there are enough hazards without adding the risk of collision at intersections.

 Stop sign confusion can be a problem when longboarding in crowded city areas.
 Even if you stop at a stop sign, if there are drivers also waiting to go through across the intersection, it’s essential that you communicate with them e.g. wave them across (or wait for them to wave you across).
-Avoid at all cost bad communication where everyone starts moving at the same time from the stop sign!
+Avoid at all costs bad communication where everyone starts moving at the same time from the stop sign!

 Tip #4: signal well before turning

-I already sort of mentioned this with regards to riding on sidewalks, but applies to all situations such as longboarding in the street.
+I already sort of mentioned this with regard to riding on sidewalks, but applies to all situations such as longboarding in the street.
 You should ALWAYS signal your path, lane changes, and turns in a clear and visible way.

 Tip #5: a